Di-n-butyl phthalate

 DnBP; formula: C6H4[COO(CH2)3CH3]2 or C16H22O4; CAS Registry Number: 84-74-2

 DBP is present e.g. in floor coverings, adhesives, nitrocellulose lacquers, gellants, and body care products like hair sprays, deodorants and perfumes.
 It is a good solvent for pesticides and oil soluble paints.
-Furthermore, DBP is used for encapsulation of drugs to resist gastric juice.
+Furthermore, DBP was used for encapsulation of drugs to resist gastric juice.

 Due to its wide use, DBP is ubiquitous in the environment.
 It is, however, degraded relatively fast.